RS-Eagle/eagleanimation/README.md

 - Note :- Add CDN In Same Order

 - ### Initialization:
-Create an instance of the rsAnimate() class by providing a text element as a parameter.
+Create an instance of the rsAnimate() class.
 #### For Example :-
     const animation = new rsAnimate();